Kzax01/AWS-Security-Aerosecure/SecurityHub/02_Identifying_Threats_AWS_Security_Hub/walkthrough.md

 2. Select **AdminServer**.
 3. Click **Connect** and access the instance.

+> 💡 _George & Edward are using the EC2 that Martina created earlier_

 #### 🛠️ Running Commands on the Instance

 Run `ls`, `pwd`, and `sudo yum update`.